 - Completing account opening forms

-In all, if you are a small business owner or non-resident of Malta planning to open and run a business there, the first step is to get a business account.
+In all, if you are a small business owner in Malta planning to run a business there, the first step is to get a business account.
 With wamo, you can open a multi-currency account in just 10 minutes and get started immediately.